leanix/vsm-gitlab-broker/SECURITY.md

 ## Supported Versions

-The following table details the versions of the gitlab-broker that are currently being supported with security updates.
+The following table details the versions of the vsm-gitlab-broker that are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |